Simulations of Protostar-Driven Photoionization in Herbig-Haro Jets

-In a future work, we plan to model specific YSO jets with the inclusion of shocks along the beam generated by the application of variability of the ejection process at the base of the outflow.
-Synthetic maps will be produced with a post- processing code that calculates the emission starting from the gas physical parameters determined by the output of the dynamical simulation.
-Such maps will be compared with observed maps at high angular resolution.\\
+In future work, we plan to model specific YSO jets with the inclusion of shocks along the beam generated by variability in the ejection process at the base of the outflow.
+Synthetic maps will be produced with a post-processing code that calculates the emission starting from the gas physical parameters determined by the output of the dynamical simulation.
+Such maps will be compared with observed maps at high angular resolution.

 \textbf{Acknowledgements} We thank an anonymous referee for his/her criticisms, suggestions and comments that have greatly helped to improve the paper.
 We are grateful to Dr. Bhargav Vaidya, Asst.
 Professor, Centre of Astronomy (IIT Indore), Indian Institute of Technology Indore for insightful discussion.
 We acknowledge the CINECA award under the ISCRA initiative, for the availability of high performance computing resources and support.
 Z. Ahmane was supported by the Programme National Exceptionnel (P.N.E) within the Ministry of Higher Education of Algeria and by the predoc scholarship funded by the University of Torino.